4nt0ineB/MyLittleCLibrary/README.md

 ```

-Each cell is linked to the Linked list descriptor, when adding new data to the list, a cell, the last, the first, depending on the function is passing his pointer to the linked list descriptor to create a new cell.
-The type descriptor is freed when all the cells have been removed.
+Each cell is linked to the linked list descriptor, when adding new data to the list, a cell (the last, the first, depending on the function) is passing his 'd' pointer to the cell builder.
+The type descriptor is freed when the last remaining cell is removed.
 You use the linked list this way:
 ```c
 LinkedList l;